Turning waste water into profit

 How do you benefit from the proximity of these major areas of international trade?
 Mr. Vauraste has an idea how to accomplish the feat.

-“Local value chains must be joined to those of international trade,” he states.
+“Local value chains must be joined to those of international trade.
+All hindrances to trade must be abolished, both local and international.,” he states.

 As an example, he points to country-specific requirements for professional certification that render it difficult for labor to move across the Finnish-Norwegian border.